 Can I be accepted based on my ACT score?

-We do have an early acceptance program for students who: 1) have an ACT composite score of 27 or above, and 2) declare nursing as their major upon application to CSB/SJU.
+We do have an Early Acceptance Program (EAP) for students who: 1) have an ACT composite score of 27 or above, and 2) declare nursing as their major upon application to CSB/SJU.

 Early Acceptance does not mean automatic acceptance

-Students in the Early Acceptance Program are given priority acceptance if they: 1) attain a GPA of 3.0 or higher in prerequisite courses by the end of spring semester in the first year 2) attain a minimum of a BC in each prerequisite course.
+Students admitted in the EAP are given priority acceptance if they: 1) attain a GPA of 3.0 or higher in prerequisite courses by the end of spring semester in the first year 2) attain a minimum of a BC in each prerequisite course.

 See our website for details on early acceptance: http://www.csbsju.edu/Nursing/Application-to-Nursing-Program/Early-Admission-Program.htm

 What are the clinical requirements?

-Once a student has been preliminarily accepted in June, he/she MUST provide documentation of CPR for the health professional and clearances related to health and immunizations, functional abilities, and a criminal background study.
+Once a student has been preliminarily accepted in June, he/she MUST provide documentation of CPR for the health professional and documentation related to immunizations, drug/alcohol screen, functional abilities, and a criminal background study.

 Details are found at: http://www.csbsju.edu/Nursing/Application-to-Nursing-Program.htm